nummacway/gb300/README.md

 ## Resources

 Note: There are no language strings on the GB300, just a few images.
+Everything that is not in an image is hardcoded in English.
+For example, this applies for the error if your `save` subfolder is missing, both low battery warnings and of course the "Loading ..." screen.

 ### Fonts